noarche/Noisy/README.md

 ## 🌐 Config Settings

 Change and save these settings in the customConfig.json or edit the existing ones to better suite you.
+All flags are optional and only used to change the default settings.

  Depth